 i.
 “Scorners think they know everything (21:24) and laugh at the things that are really important.
 While the simple one has a blank look on his face, the scorner wears a sneer.”
 (Wiersbe)

 ii.
 “Fools are people who are ignorant of truth because they’re dull and stubborn.
 Their problem isn’t a low IQ or poor education; their problem is a lack of spiritual desire to seek and find God’s wisdom.”
 (Wiersbe)

 iii.
 We can see a downward progression.
 You started gullible, then became a fool, and ended up a scorner (mocker).

 c.
 Turn at my rebuke; surely I will pour out my spirit on you: The embrace of wisdom begins with a turn.
-One must be willing to change direction from the pursuit of foolishness and scorn, and turn towards God and His wisdom.
+One must be willing to change direction from the pursuit of foolishness and turn towards God and His wisdom.
 This response to wisdom’s rebuke invites wisdom to pour itself out.

 i.
 It seems that the description here is of the spirit of wisdom, not specifically the Holy Spirit.
 The two concepts do not contradict each other, but they are also not exactly the same.